My Noise Will Keep the Record

 JULIAN k.
 Jarboe

 My home is a witch's lung or a giant’s heart.
 Puckered cracks of plaster snake up the walls from a half-century-old renovation.
-It palpitates from the constant drum the interstate highway just beyond a courtesy swamp once planted, then neglected, as a sort of apology for the highway.
+It palpitates from the constant drum of the interstate highway just beyond a courtesy swamp once planted, then neglected, as a sort of apology for the highway.
 The swamp thrives, reclaims detritus for the realm of bioorganisms, while I am increasingly cybertronic.

 I can tell who a structure is for without signs or directions; I feel it by gut instinct, in the motors where I once had guts.
 In my home, I understand my environment as myself.
 Most of this city is not for me, and would rather I not visit or approach, even the building I work in.
 I discern this without a single word of law or custom, although I press my employee badge to the fob reader and am permitted inside.
 A body knows these kinds of things from experience.
 Eventually, even Pavlov found that when he heard a bell he had the overwhelming urge to feed a dog.